 Butterfly Garden Academy, a family-run network of childcare centers founded and owned by Jennifer Caudill, opened its sixth location in Crestwood.
 This expansion further cements the successful business’ role in supporting working families throughout Louisville.
 The company now offers over 450 childcare spots across all six centers.

 As they prepared to open their sixth center, Caudill and her team faced internal challenges.
 They were building their curriculum from scratch and relying on staff to manage it, which strained resources.
-Additionally, the business lacked a formal accounting system, making financial oversight more difficult across multiple locations.
+Additionally, the business lacked a formal accounting system, making financial oversight across multiple locations more difficult.

-With support from the initiative, they adopted QuickBooks with payroll, implemented Brightwheel to streamline curriculum delivery and received training to strengthen both operations and early childhood education quality.
-This support helped the family-run business continue its mission of serving working families with high-quality care.
+With support from the initiative, they adopted QuickBooks with payroll, implemented Brightwheel to streamline curriculum delivery, and received training to strengthen both operations and the quality of early childhood education.
+This support helped the family-run business continue its mission of providing high-quality care to working families.

 “Thanks to Michelle at the Kentucky SBDC and Amanda at SKED, we’ve been empowered with the tools, training, and knowledge to take our childcare business to the next level.
 Their support has helped us build a stronger foundation for the children and families we serve.”